Home Compare HSX.L vs TRV

 Hiscox vs The Travelers Companies: Which Stock Looks Stronger in 2026?

-The Travelers Companies holds the cleaner structural position, with stability as the main driver and profitability adding further support.
-Hiscox still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The Travelers Companies holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+Hiscox does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HSX.L: STOXX 600, TRV: S&P 500).